hellolucient/cognition/README.md

-# 🧠 Vanwinkle
+# 🧠 vanwinkle

 > **A collaborative platform for sharing, building upon, and evolving AI conversations**

-Vanwinkle transforms private AI chats into a living, collaborative knowledge base where users can share their conversations with AI assistants, contribute new insights, and collectively build upon each other's discoveries.
+vanwinkle transforms private AI chats into a living, collaborative knowledge base where users can share their conversations with AI assistants, contribute new insights, and collectively build upon each other's discoveries.

 ## 🎯 Vision

-Instead of AI conversations disappearing into private chat histories, Vanwinkle creates a **social layer for AI interaction** where:
+Instead of AI conversations disappearing into private chat histories, vanwinkle creates a **social layer for AI interaction** where:

 - **Knowledge compounds** through community contributions
 - **Conversations evolve** beyond their original scope